 Some people had concerns about cleaning up pet urine or vomit with unpaper towels.
 That is very nasty and I would use paper personally for that kind of mess.
 Greasy or foul messes are the one area I do use paper for the clean up.
 However, if you have a plethora of worn textiles, cutting them into 8 x 8 squares with pinking shears will give you a generous pile of cloth that can be used in lieu of paper, then compost, if the fabric is 100% cotton or linen.

 Some readers protest the idea of using a cloth that needs to be laundered in place of paper that can be thrown away, suggesting that this is an unnecessary waste of water.
 My own experience with these is that I don’t do a separate load of laundry just for unpaper towels, but rather fit them in with my other laundry.
 They are small and don’t take up any more room than a wash cloth or a tea towel.
 I can wash them when I wash other things.
 So personally, I don’t do any more laundry than I did before I started using these.
 And they don’t take up more space on the counter than a standard paper towel roll.

 Thanks for reading.
 I hope you found some inspiration in this simple diy project.

 If this project seems over the top for you, consider some of the thoughtful comments below on how other people solve the problem of paper waste in their homes.
-This is only part of one solution.
+Making unpaper towels from upcycled textiles is only one solution.
 There are many others below.
 Feel free to add your own ideas for reducing paper towel usage and being more sustainable in the comment section below.